 The purchase of a home will most likely be the largest investment in your life.
 The investment will easily exceed $100,000, and may be as much as $500,000, depending on where in the United States you live.
 Therefore, you must be very careful before you make this purchase, as you will live the benefits (or consequences) for many years to come.

 You are now asking yourself: What’s the problem?
 Numbers do not lie!
+I am buying a $350,000 house, so the mortgage deduction will put me WELL over the $24,000 MFJ standard deduction.
 This is a no-brainer!
 Where do I sign?
 Let get this done!!

 Not so fast!
 There are hidden costs and other factors which must be considered when purchasing a home.